Orders of Nikshych's Hopf algebra: Introduction

-The main result is contained in Section 4.
+The main result is contained in Section 5.
 We outline the strategy to prove it and construct the Hopf order.
 The element $h:=u_a+v_a$ is a group-like element of $H_p$ and generate a Hopf subalgebra isomorphic to $KC_p$.
 If $X$ is a Hopf order of $H_p$ over $\Oint_K$, then $X \cap KC_p$ is a Hopf order of $KC_p$.
 The Hopf orders of the latter are known by the works of Greither, Larson, Tate and Oort (we review their description in Section \ref{ordercp}, after the preliminaries).
-They are given by ideals $I$ of $\Oint_K$ containing $\zeta-1$, see Formula \ref{LarHI}.
+They are given by ideals $I$ of $\Oint_K$ containing $\zeta_p-1$, see Formula \ref{LarHI}.
 Denoting by $H(I)$ the corresponding Hopf order, the $\Oint_K$-submodule of integrals of $H(I)$ is $\frac{1}{p}I^{p-1}\sum_i h^i$.
 This determines uniquely the Hopf orders of $KC_p$.
 On the other hand, any Hopf order must contain certain elements arising from characters and cocharacters.
-The proof of the main result is based on the interaction between the order $X$ of $H$ and the order $X\cap KC_p$ of $K\langle h\rangle$.
+The proof of the main result is based on the interaction between the order $X$ of $H_p$ and the order $X\cap KC_p$ of $KC_p$.
 We exhibit certain elements which must be in $X$.
 We then conclude that necessarily $\frac{1}{\sqrt{p}} \sum_{i} h^i \in X \cap KC_p$, and by the classification of orders mentioned above, we conclude that some more elements must lie in $X\cap KC_p$ and therefore in $X$.
-We then show that these elements (together with the other elements arising from characters and cocharacters of $H$) generate an order of $H$, which thus must be a minimal order.
-We then use the self-duality of $H$ and conclude that there is also another maximal order.
+We then show that these elements generate an order of $H_p$, which thus must be a minimal order.
+We then use the self-duality of $H_p$ and conclude that there is also a maximal order.
 A result of Larson (see Proposition \ref{Larson2}) now implies that the two orders must be equal, and therefore we only have one order.
-The necessity of the existence of an ideal $I$ of $\Oint_K$ such that $I^{2(p-1)}=(p)$ arise from the following consideration: We prove that the set of integrals of $X\cap KC_p$ is exactly $\Oint_K\cdot \frac{1}{\sqrt{p}} \sum_{i} h^i$.
-We write $J=\{x\in K| x(h-1)\in X\}$.
-By the classification in Section \ref{ordercp} we find out that $I=J^{-1}$ must satisfy $I^{2(p-1)}=(p)$.
+The necessity of the existence of an ideal $I$ of $\Oint_K$ such that $I^{2(p-1)}=(p)$ arises from the following consideration: We prove that the set of integrals of $X\cap KC_p$ is exactly $\Oint_K\big(\frac{1}{\sqrt{p}} \sum_{i} h^i\big)$.
+We write $J=\{x\in K\, |\, x(h-1)\in X\}$.
+By the classification in Section \ref{ordercp} we find out that $I:=J^{-1}$ must satisfy $I^{2(p-1)}=(p)$.
+The unique Hopf order of $H_p$ is the $\Oint_K$-subalgebra of $H_p$ generated by $e_0,e_1,g,J(u_a-e_0), J(u_b-e_0), J(v_a-e_1),$ and $J(v_b-e_1)$.